fili5rovic/NEX-0/json/levels/doc.md

 ## Overview

 Level configuration files define the structure and behavior of CPU simulator levels.
-They are JSON files that specify memory layout, CPU configurations, initial states, and available programs.
+They are JSON files that specify memory layout, CPU configurations, initial states, available programs, and completion conditions.

 ## File Structure
 ```json